Courthouse: Canada

-In Canada each municipality constructs its own courthouse, or several in the case of large cities.
+In Canada, each municipality constructs its own courthouse, or several in the case of large cities.
 In smaller communities the court is in the same building as the city hall and other municipal offices.
 In the past many courthouses also included the local prison.

 One well-known court house in Canada is the Romanesque Revival (Neo-Romanesque) Old City Hall in Toronto, Ontario.
 Designed by E.J.
 Lennox, Old City Hall was completed in 1899 and has been functioning as a municipal building ever since.
 It was originally constructed to facilitate Toronto's City Council, legal and municipal offices and the city's courts however following the construction of the fourth city hall (adjacent to the third, on Queen Street) the building's purpose was limited to being solely a courthouse for the Ontario Court of Justice.
-This building can be described as Romanesque Revival due to multiple characteristics it shares with Romanesque architecture (despite being constructed seven centuries later in a completely different continent).
+The building can be described as Romanesque Revival due to multiple characteristics it shares with Romanesque architecture, despite being constructed seven centuries later in a completely different continent.
 These characteristics include the materiality in terms of large stone construction, the repetitive rhythmic use of windows containing various sized arches and barrel vaults directing attention towards them, decorated spandrels (wall section connecting arches) and the inclusion of gabled walls (pointed sections).
 Old City Hall has been designated a National Historical Site since 1989.